 - To fix things, disable the antivirus, remove the additional monitors, or update the drivers, amongst other solutions.

-Windows 10 is about to become the most popular Windows operating system, but despite its popularity, some users report errors.
+Windows 10 is the most popular Windows operating system, but despite its popularity, some users report errors.
 One of these errors is DDE Server Window: explorer.exe Application Error shutdown error, and today we’ll try to fix it.

 DDE Server Window message can prevent your PC from shutting down, but users reported the following problems as well:

 - DDE Server Window explorer.exe memory could not be written – According to users, sometimes you might get an error message saying that memory could not be written.
 This can be an annoying error, but you should be able to fix it by using one of our solutions.

 - DDE Server Window preventing restart – In addition to shutdown, this problem can also prevent your PC from restarting.
 If you encounter this problem, the cause is most likely a third-party application.

 - DDE Server Windowexplorer.exe system warning – Sometimes, you might get a system warning while trying to shut down your PC.
 However, you can fix that problem by changing your antivirus configuration.

 - Windows 10 won’t shut down – This is a somewhat common problem, and we covered a similar issue in our Computer won’t shutdown article, so be sure to check it out for more solutions.